 The ratio of higher sales resulting from marketing to marketing costs is known as marketing efficiency.
 The higher the marketing efficiency, the more you are getting out of each $1 of marketing spend.
 Be sure to calculate marketing efficiency by each of the segments you are targeting in your recurring analysis.
 Again, breweries should constantly be innovating and trying new things with what and how they market, and double down on what works best to increase loyal customers and grow sales consistently.

-As small business owners, you and I have seen peers in our small business community that have sadly gone under.
+As a business owner, you and I have seen peers in our communities that have sadly gone under.
 Maybe a competitor opened up that took all their business.
 Maybe the apparent recession has been dampening sales for quite some time.
 Or maybe they took out too big a loan that they couldn’t pay back and the bank came knocking.
-Whatever it is, it is a huge loss for the small business community and the local economy— this happened last month to Birds Fly South, a hometown favorite brewery in Greenville, SC.
+Consulting with a business consultant could have helped avoid these pitfalls.
+Whatever it is, it is a huge loss for the business community and the local economy— this happened last month to Birds Fly South, a hometown favorite brewery in Greenville, SC.

 While there are a few existing products that can serve as a virtual AI consultant, they are either lacking functionality or overpriced, or both…And business owners I know who are using these products are still spending 10+ hours per week doing their own analysis by exporting their data into excel!
 That’s insane.